MisterOwlPT/traefik-auth-api/README.md

 **This project was created as a case study only!**

-This project shows how you can configure [Traefik](https://doc.traefik.io/traefik/) to control access to a REST API so that:
+This project shows how you can configure [Traefik](https://doc.traefik.io/traefik/) to control access to a federated REST API so that:
-- All requests to the API are first forwarded to a custom authentication service;
+- All requests to the API are forwarded to a custom authentication service;
 - Only requests authenticated with success are granted access to the REST API.
 A response to the request is then provided by the API service;
 - All requests with insufficient permissions are blocked.
 In this case responses are provided by the authentication service itself;
-- CORS requests are handled properly in both situations;
+- CORS requests are handled properly in both situations.

-> **NOTE**: CORS response headers are set inside the services themselves.
-Traefik is used only for routing purposes.

 ## Quick start